-Our regular working bees are every Third Sunday of the month and every Tuesday morning.
-Depending on the weather, tasks will be around weeding, planting, growing plants in the nursery, doing predator control or building work.
+Our regular working bees are every third Sunday of the month and every Tuesday morning.
+Depending on the weather, tasks will be around weeding, planting, growing plants in the nursery, doing predator control or building and maintenance.
 More info here.

 Please contact Annalily on email@example.com with questions, or if you’d like to join us and it’s your first time out to Matuku Link.
 We’d love to welcome you here!